-Getting involved is super simple: Complete this form to receive an email each time we have a harvest planned.
+Getting involved is super simple: Send us an email to receive an email each time we have a harvest planned.

 There are several different ways you can get involved, and it would be great to have you as part of the team in any way you will look forward to getting the job done.